paulross/skiplist/docs/source/rolling_median.rst

     import orderedstructs

-Firstly, as a reminder here is our rolling median function that will be used by the child processes:
+Firstly, as a reminder here is our rolling median function that will be used by the child processes, it works on a specific column of a numpy array:

 .. code-block:: python